 The medical system in Canada might be very different from the system in your home country.
-All residents in BC are required to have adequate medical insurance while they are living in the province; this includes international students.
+All people in Canada are required to have adequate medical insurance while they are living in the country; this includes international students.

 Health care in Canada is one of the most expensive systems in the world.
-Without private medical insurance and Medical Services Plan of British Columbia (MSP). you are at risk of a large expense for you and your family.
+Without private medical insurance and Medical Services Plan of British Columbia (MSP), you are at risk of a large expense for you and your family.